Stefano Colantuono: Managerial career

-The 2001–02 Serie C2 season for Sambenedettese was going to be very hard, with two coaches fired throughout the season.
-After the sack of third coach Enrico Nicolini, Colantuono, a player for the team, was appointed to manage Sambenedettese together with Gabriele Matricciani for the last nine matches.
+The 2001–02 Serie C2 season for Sambenedettese was going to be very hard, with two coaches fired.
+After the sack of the third coach Enrico Nicolini, Colantuono, a player for the team, was appointed to manage Sambenedettese together with Gabriele Matricciani for the last nine matches.
 Surprisingly, Colantuono managed to win all these nine matches, leading his team to a fifth place, qualifying and successively even winning the promotion playoffs.

-Colantuono's Serie C1 coaching debut, in 2002–03, ended in another fifth place, securing a place in the promotion playoff, then lost to Pescara.
+Colantuono's Serie C1 coaching debut, during the 2002–03 season, ended in another fifth place, securing a place in the promotion playoff, then lost to Pescara.
 In the meanwhile, Luciano Gaucci, owner of Sambenedettese, Serie B team Catania and Serie A team Perugia at the time, appointed Colantuono at the helm of the Sicilian side.
-Colantuono, again supported by Matricciani because of his lack of a regular coaching license, led Catania to a fairly good season in ninth place.
-In 2004–05, after Catania was sold by the Gaucci family, Colantuono, finally authorized to act as first team coach, signed for Perugia, just relegated to Serie B. He led the team to a spot in the promotion playoff, then lost to Torino.
+Again, supported by Matricciani because of his lack of a regular coaching license, Colantuono led Catania to a reasonably good season in ninth place.
+In 2004–05, after the Gaucci family sold Catania, Colantuono was finally authorized to act as the first team coach, signed for Perugia, and was just relegated to Serie B. He led the team to a spot in the promotion playoff, then lost to Torino.
 After the cancellation of Perugia, in 2005–06 Colantuono accepted the offer of Atalanta, leading the nerazzurri to a clear Serie B win.
 In the 2006–07 season, he led Atalanta to an eighth-place finish in the Serie A table.

-On 31 May 2007, he was announced as new Palermo head coach to replace Francesco Guidolin.
+On 31 May 2007, he was announced as the new Palermo head coach to replace Francesco Guidolin.
 However, after a number of unimpressive performances ended by a crushing 5–0 loss to Juventus persuaded club chairman Maurizio Zamparini to sack him on 26 November 2007.
 He was once again recalled on 24 March 2008 to replace Guidolin as head coach of Palermo.
 However, Colantuono was sacked again after just one game of the 2008–09 season, and was replaced by Davide Ballardini on 4 September.

-On 15 June 2009, he was appointed as new head coach of Torino, replacing Giancarlo Camolese.
+On 15 June 2009, he was appointed as the new head coach of Torino, replacing Giancarlo Camolese.
 He guided the granata through their 2009–10 Serie B campaign, with the aim to promptly lead the historical Turin club back into the top flight.
 He was however fired on 29 November due to poor results and replaced by Mario Beretta.
 On 10 January 2010 he was then reappointed as head coach to replace Beretta himself.
 He announced his resignation after losing the promotion playoff finals to Brescia, contemporaneously confirming he was in talks for the vacant coaching post at his previous club Atalanta.
 Colantuono's comeback at Atalanta was officially announced the next day.
 Under his tenure, Atalanta promptly won the "Cadetti" and promotion back to Serie A in his first season in charge during the 2010–11 Serie B season.